bmai1/museko/README.md

 ## Instructions

-1. Download `museko.zip` in [Releases](https://github.com/bmai1/museko/releases).
-It is not recommended to clone this whole repo because it contains too much random stuff.
+1. Download `museko.zip` in [Releases](https://github.com/bmai1/museko/releases) and unzip.
-3. Install Python dependencies.
+3. Install Python dependencies. `essentia-tensorflow` may require `tensorflow` to be installed.
 It is recommended to use a virtual environment:
 ```bash
 cd path/to/museko
 python3 -m venv env